-This course is designed to accommodate practitioners of all kinds.
-No special proficiency is expected, and people with injuries, health challenges, and other limitations are absolutely welcome to participate.
-The only intelligent approach to Ashtanga is to modify and adapt the postures to our current circumstance, so that we can practice just as we are.
-If you have any questions about the content of the course, feel free to contact me directly.
+This retreat can accommodate beginning and seasoned practitioners alike.
+No special proficiency is expected, and people with injuries, health challenges, and other limitations are absolutely welcome to join.
+The only intelligent approach to yoga is to adapt the practice to our current circumstances, so we can meet ourselves just as we are.

 The backbone of the Ashtanga system is Surya Namaskar, the Salutation to the Sun.
 In the context of yoga, the Sun is not only the celestial body that gives us warmth and daylight, but the solar center of the human body, where our vital forces converge.
 These forces propel our bodily processes and illumine our minds from within.
 In Surya Namaskar, we are propitiating to these forces, and inviting them to rise up through the central axis of the body, burning away our delusions and giving us insight.
 In this session, we explore the mechanics of Surya Namaskar, so we can undertake the practice with greater presence, elegance and grace.

 As consciousness unfolds, there is a spontaneous gathering and rising of prana, or subtle breath, through the central axis of the body.
 In Hatha Yoga, we retrace that same internal movement of prana with the raw material of sensation.
 In this session, we learn to create the Mula Bandha pattern with posture, attention, and subtle engagements of the lower belly and pelvic floor.